hashicorp/vault-guides/operations/provision-vault/dev/vagrant-local/README.md

 # Provision a Development Vault Cluster in Vagrant

-The goal of this guide is to allows users to easily provision a development Vault cluster in just a few commands.
+The goal of this guide is to allow users to easily provision a development Vault cluster in just a few commands.

 ## Reference Material